-- President Trump's recent executive orders on immigration will have a detrimental impact on community health centers' workforce and the patients who rely on community health clinics. - The administration's stance on immigration is causing fear of deportation, resulting in patients cancelling their medical appointments and dis-enrolling from programs for which they are legally eligible, putting their health and the health of their community at risk. - If members of the community, particularly immigrants, are too fearful to access primary care services, it is very likely that there could be an increase reliance on emergency services, which will be devastating to the health and financial wellbeing of local communities. - Immigration raid fears have become so acute that community health centers are already seeing an increase in behavioral health and mental health conditions (i.e. depression, anxiety, stress, etc.) developing in patients. - As a health system that is committed to speaking our patients' language, honoring their traditions, and valuing their experience, we rely on healthcare providers and staff who themselves are immigrants or Dreamers (DACA).
+- For decades, community health centers have provided care to everyone, regardless of ability to pay, their immigration status, or their individual circumstances.
+Our goal is a healthy community and that requires universal access to primary care services. - We remain committed to providing care to everyone and will fight for policies that ensure community health centers are safe places to receive care and support. - California has spent decades developing programs that ensure access to care for all Californians, such as the Health for All Kids Act, which allows hundreds of thousands of children from low-income families to enroll in Medi-Cal regardless of their immigration status. - President Trump's recent executive orders on immigration and immigrants are having a detrimental impact on community health centers' patients and workforce. - They are causing fear of deportation, resulting in patients cancelling their medical appointments and dis-enrolling from programs for which they are legally eligible, putting their health and the health of their community at risk. - As a health system that is committed to speaking our patients' language, honoring their traditions, and valuing their experience, we rely on healthcare providers and staff who themselves are immigrants or Dreamers (DACA).
 Any executive order that limits their ability to serve their community will hurt community health centers. - Nationwide, more than 2 million health care workers including more than 200,000 nurses are foreign-born.
 A quarter of practicing physicians are graduates of foreign medical schools and 17 percent of trainees right now are from foreign countries.
 (Politico) - The Association of American Medical Colleges, which has repeatedly warned of a U.S. doctor shortage, has identified 260 current applicants to residency programs from the seven countries included on the immigration ban alone.
-The average resident treats about 3,000 patients, according to AAMC, so those 260 applicants could treat up to 780,000 patients if they are allowed to matriculate.
+The average resident treats about 3,000 patients, according to AAMC, so those 260 applicants could treat up to 780,000 patients if they are allowed to matriculate. - PROVIDE REAL LIFE EXAMPLES FROM YOUR HEALTH CENTER.